How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 If you are consistent and keep doing this for a month, you will see a noticeable improvement in your NEET mock score.

-NCERT Reality Check: Is it Actually Enough to Score 650+ in NEET?
+NCERT Reality Check: Is it Actually Enough to Score 650+ in NEET 2027?

 The short answer is yes.
-NCERT is enough to crack NEET and score 90% in NEET.
+NCERT is enough to crack NEET, but it is not sufficient alone to get into top medical colleges.
 But the approach towards NCERT should be an all-time companion and not just 1 or 2 times reading.
 For Biology and a huge part of Chemistry, NCERT builds the foundation.
-However, if you really want to target 650+ in NEET, you should revise NCERTs numerous times and attempt MCQs, mock tests, and analyse those tests.
+However, if you really want to target 650+ in NEET, your NEET preparation strategies should include revising the NCERTs numerous times and attempting MCQs, mock tests, and analysing those tests.
 So the actual answer is: NCERT is enough to build the foundation needed for NEET, but not sufficient alone.
 It needs its supporting pillars, i.e., short notes, mock tests, analysis, and multiple revisions.

 Managing Your Backlog: Handling Class 11 Mistakes in Class 12